 If you need help with identifying a mentor or program then reach out to faculty.
 Contact me if you want to talk about your choices.
 Contact your society mentor to get input from him or her.
 Talk to faculty to see whom they would recommend.
+Check out the list of projects from last year (also on this site).
 The most important factor in making your decision is you.
 It is your career and your path; you must make these decisions.
 We can help provide the information.

 Step 2: Fill out the KUMC Application

 There are many different applications since there are many different programs.
 There are also many different deadlines since there are many different programs.
 Once you have identified the mentor or program in step one above you should fill out the application.
+I will send you the KUMC application by email.
+I do not publish this link.
 If you apply to multiple programs you will of course fill out multiple applications.

 Step 3: Fill out the KUMC form so that you can receive academic credit (Due March 1)

-We are making an online application form.
+This is an online application form.
 You will fill this out regardless of where you go.
-I will email you the link when it is approved.
+I will email this link to you.
 This is needed to obtain your academic grade.
-It is also used to determine who receives the scholarships (see Step 4C below).

 Step 4: Determine Funding